 Is Tulum Mexico safe for tourists?

 Even though Mexico has quite a negative reputation because of drug-related violence, Tulum remains to be safe for tourists in general.
-This doesn’t mean, though, that common traveling safety measures should no longer be done.
+This doesn’t mean, though, that common traveling safety measures should no longer be taken.

 What are the top attractions to visit in Tulum?